 When working with chemicals, there is always the potential for someone to be exposed to the substance they are working with.
-Whether by accident or as part of normal routine, chemical exposure may not only cause serious harm to human health, but can also result in lost time, legal action, and health and safety management targets being missed.
+While chemical exposure may result in serious harm to human health, it can also result in lost time, legal action, reputational damage, and health and safety management targets being missed.

-The course also includes some hands-on exercises to develop your skills and understanding, and improve your confidence in making a response.
+The course also includes some activities and exercises to develop skills and understanding, and improve confidence when responding to an exposure.